-Once you've installed those three things and have set some environment variables for your Windows user, you can use Windows Command Prompt or Windows PowerShell to manage your DreamCompute project.
+You must then set some environment variables for your Windows user.
+You will then be able to use Windows Command Prompt or Windows PowerShell to manage your DreamCompute project.

 Windows PowerShell is a command line and scripting environment.
 It excels at task automation and configuration management.

 For help installing/locating Windows PowerShell, see Microsoft's documentation here.

 - Download the latest Python release from Python's website:

 This article uses Python 3.8.4.

 - After clicking the most recent Python 3 release, choose to download the Windows X86-64 executable installer.

 - Install Python by double-clicking the file you just downloaded.

 Make sure that the checkbox titled 'Add Python 3.8 to PATH' is checked before proceeding through the installation wizard.